“If I could be in any other band, it would be BMX Bandits”

 They played The Buzz Club on Valentine’s Day in 1987.
 We were booking lots of the C-86 bands during this period.
 I don’t have many memories about the night itself, but I do remember Rudy, the guitarist in my band, Go!
 Service stepped up and did the sound for us as the regular guy from the West End Centre was poorly, he had never done sound before and made a pretty fine job of it.

-This is a photo from that night that turned up in August 2018, part of the treasure trove unearthed by Philip ‘Hutch’ Hutchinson.
+The photo below, this autographed flier and set list from that night that turned up in August 2018, part of the treasure trove unearthed by Philip ‘Hutch’ Hutchinson.

 Philip, remembers the night very well, ‘I loved this gig!
 The set was brilliant and they were really nice guys, even if I did hear them having a blazing row afterwards.’ !